 Pembroke’s 1862 barge in 1902

 Pembroke college shared a barge with New College, St Johns, and Jesus until 1877.
-In 1902 they had a new one built by an unknown architect, but it was gone from the river by 1963.
-It was rumoured to have been the most beautiful barge built, rivalled only by Keble College Barge.
+In 1902 they had a new one - built by Salter's and designed by an unknown architect - but it was gone from the river by 1963.

 Brasenose 1926 barge (credit H Eades)